nik-sm/raft/blockchain_proposal.md

 ## Messages

-We will use the following message types:
+We will use the following message types, listed along with the fields they contain:

 - NewTransaction
   - sourceID